mcvella/viam-vesc/README.md

 # VESC Motor Controller Module

-A Viam module for controlling VESC (Vedder Electronic Speed Controller) motor controllers, specifically designed for the Flipsky FSESC 4.12 and compatible VESC units.
+A Viam module for controlling VESC (Vedder Electronic Speed Controller) motor controllers, compatible with all VESC-based controllers.
+Tested with Flipsky FSESC 4.12, 75_300_R2, and other VESC hardware.

 ## Features